Regularity for elliptic pairs over C[[h]]: Introduction

-In this work we introduce the notion of $f$-elliptic pair over $\C[[\hbar]]$ in a natural way, such that, if $\shm$ is a coherent $\shd_X[[\h]]$-module and $F$ is an $\R$-constructible sheaf of $\C[[\h]]$-modules, then $(\shm,F)$ is an $f$-elliptic pair over $\C[[\h]]$ if and only if $(\gr(\shm),\gr(F))$ is an elliptic pair in the sense of~\cite{ScS}.
-With this definition, we are able to prove theorems of regularity, finiteness and duality for $f$-elliptic pairs over $\coro$ by reducing the proofs to the results of loc. cit.
+In this work we introduce the notion of $f$-elliptic pair over $\C[[\hbar]]$ in a natural way: if $\shm$ is a coherent $\shd_X[[\h]]$-module and $F$ is an $\R$-constructible sheaf of $\C[[\h]]$-modules, then $(\shm,F)$ is an $f$-elliptic pair over $\C[[\h]]$ if and only if $(\gr(\shm),\gr(F))$ is an elliptic pair in the sense of~\cite{ScS}.
+This allow us to prove theorems for $f$-elliptic pairs over $\C[[\h]]$ using properties of $\gr$ given by~\cite{KS3} to reduce the proofs to the theorems of~\cite{ScS}.